sternmotor/hotkeys/README.md

 * Desktop: virtual desktop (fullscreen apps and space in mac os, workspaces in X windows) - may contain multiple screens
 * Screen: for a two-monitor systems, you have two screens (left and right)
 * U/D/L/R: arrow keys up/ down/ left/right
-* MWheel L/R: mouse wheel click left/right
+* Wheel L/R: mouse wheel click left/right
 * ThumbB U/D: mouse thumb button up/down

 For some parts, mouse wheel click respectively thumb button action proposals have been added which fit in nicely.
 Make sure to use a mouse with support of mousewheel click (left/right) and a set of two thumb buttons like for example a Logitech M500.